Cosplayer. Singer. Actress. Model. Traci Hines does it all.

 For all fans of Disney’s “The Little Mermaid”, it is a must to watch “The Little Mermaid Live” to experience film and live theater merge together for a unique experience.

-One of my favorite accounts on Instagram, is Whatdoyousuppose, founded by Logan in 2018.
+One of my favorite accounts on Instagram, is Whatdoyousuppose, founded in 2018.

-Logan’s fans connected with him, for his raw honesty, love for all things Disney, and Disney’s The Little Mermaid.
-Logan has openly shared on Instagram, that his obsession with Disney’s The Little Mermaid and Ariel, started as a child.
+Whatdoyousuppose’s fans connected with him, for his raw honesty, love for all things Disney, and Disney’s The Little Mermaid.
+Whatdoyousuppose has openly shared on Instagram, that his obsession with Disney’s The Little Mermaid and Ariel, started as a child.